BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 5 Arduino SensorMotor.md

 Using the Arduino as an intermediate has such advantages:

-1. **Efficient Task Allocation:** The Arduino will handle real-time processing of IMU data and servo control.
+1. **Better Task Allocation:** The Arduino will handle simple but real-time processing of IMU data and servo control.
 So that we can free PI to do some other heavily computational tasks.
 2. **Better Timing:**  The Arduino has better timing mechanism than the Raspberry Pi, such as the ```millis()``` function for accurate time tracking.

 ------------------